Odle appointed by governor to Amber Alert Oversight Committee

 Chelley Odle has been appointed to the Missouri State Amber Alert Oversight Committee by Gov. Mike Parson.

-She appeared Wednesday, April 5, before the Senate Gubernatorial Appointments Committee at the State Capitol in Jefferson City.
-State Senator Elaine Gannon presented Odle to the committee and gave them the opportunity to ask the new committee member questions about her appointment.
+She appeared April 5 before the Senate Gubernatorial Appointments Committee at the State Capitol in Jefferson City.
+State Sen. Elaine Gannon presented Odle to the committee and gave them the opportunity to ask the new committee member questions about her appointment.

 The mission of the Amber Alert Oversight Committee is to allow local law enforcement to issue statewide alerts in certain types of abduction cases and enhance local plans by providing additional methods of notification and statewide coverage.